phillip-kruger/thorntail-jcache-example/README.md

-# Thorntail jcache (backed by Infinispan) example
+# Thorntail jcache example

-Example app to show JCache on Thorntail with Inifispan
+Example app to show JCache on Thorntail with Inifispan or Hazelcast

 ## Getting started